-Pickpockets are the most common danger in Paris, especially as they target foreigners.
+Pickpockets are the most common danger in Paris, especially as they tend to target foreigners.
 A person who bumps into another in a public place may well be searching their body for valuables.
-Generally, locals are trustworthy, but being a foreigner can make a person a target.
-Taxis are notorious for ripping off tourists.
 If spending a considerable amount of time in prime tourist areas, money should be kept in a variety of places, such as an ankle pouch, bag, and wallet.
 Taxis are also notorious for ripping off tourists so agree on a fare before getting in or insist that the driver use the meter.

 Do I need a car?

-No. Paris and France have the highest density of public transport in the world, making cars a genuine luxury.
-If personal transport is needed, the Velib bicycle system allows rapid movement in areas otherwise not covered; bicycles are well-respected and accommodated for on the roads.
-Using a combination of services can move a pedestrian around Paris faster than any car could go.
+No. Paris and France have the highest density of public transport in the world, making cars a real luxury.
+If personal transport is needed, the Velib bicycle system allows for rapid movement in areas not otherwise covered.
+Bicycles are well-respected and accommodated for on the roads.
+Using a combination of public transportation services can move a pedestrian around Paris faster than any car.

 What is the cost of living in Paris?

 The cost of living in Paris is one of the highest in the world.
 However, it must be said that a resident who knows the tricks of the city can live reasonably well without paying the same prices that tourists face.
 Salaries tend to match the high cost of living, and expats who manage to find employment in Paris will enjoy the highest salaries in France.

 Do I need to be able to speak French?